Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - "Ready to be delivered": the packet is ready to be delivered to the upstream (receiving) application, delivered and read by the application (see {{packet-delivery-time}}).

 It is worth noting that the round-trip time (RTT) of an SRT link may vary in time.
-However the actual end-to-end latency on the link will be approximately equal to (RTT_0/2 + SRT Latency), where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).
+However the actual end-to-end latency on the link becomes fixed and approximately equal to (RTT_0/2 + SRT Latency) once the SRT handshake exchange happens, where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).